robbievanleeuwen/section-properties/docs/installation.rst

 -----------------------------

 The default sparse solver used in ``scipy`` is ``SuperLU``.
-It performs okay for small matrices but appears to be very slow for larger matrices.
+It performs okay for small matrices but appears to be slower for larger matrices.
+The ``PARDISO`` solver is a much faster alternative
-The ``PARDISO`` solver is a much faster alternative (see `pypardiso <https://github.com/haasad/PyPardisoProject>`_), but it requires the installation of the ``MKL`` library, which takes a lot of disk space.
+(see `pypardiso <https://github.com/haasad/PyPardisoProject>`_), but it requires the installation of the ``MKL`` library, which takes a lot of disk space.
+Note that this library is only available for Linux and Windows systems.

-If you do not have a disk space constraint, you can use the ``PARDISO`` solver by:
+If you do not have a disk space constraint, you can install the ``PARDISO`` solver with:

 .. code-block:: shell